Fields

 This code works even if you have multiple PlayerObjects, and the counter is initialized as 0 for each one, providing an elegant yet simple solution to the problem.

-Fields are declared just like normal member variables, even constructors and destructors work*.
+Fields are declared just like normal member variables, but inside the special Fields struct.
+Even constructors and destructors work*.

 class $modify(PlayerObject) {